edgio-docs/edgio-docs/guides/isg.md

 # Incremental Static (Re)Generation

-The Next.js framework first introduced the pattern of Incremental Static (Re)Generation (commonly referred to as **ISG**) to the JAMStack community.
+The Next.js framework first introduced the pattern of Incremental Static (Re)Generation (commonly referred to as **ISG**) to the Jamstack community.
 With ISG, some URLs are rendered at build time, while others aren't rendered until a user actually visits the page (the app essentially falls back to server-side rendering).
 A static loading page is returned while server-side rendering is in progress.
 Individual statically rendered URLs can also be configured to expire after some time (this is the *re*generation part).

 {{ PRODUCT_NAME }} provides full support for Incremental Static (Re)Generation, not just on apps built with Next.js (where the `{{ PACKAGE_NAME }}/next` package makes this automatic), but on apps built with any framework.